 Like penicillin, amoxicillin is less expensive for patients than many other antibiotics, and it usually causes few side effects.
 This makes it a popular choice for doctors to prescribe for mild bacterial infections, including infections of the skin, throat, ear, sinuses, and upper respiratory tract.
 It can also be used in combination with other drugs to treat stomach ulcers.

 Because of its lack of side effects when compared to other antibiotics, amoxicillin is frequently prescribed for children.
-However, if your child has an allergy to amoxicillin, using it to treat an infection can cause more harm than good.
+However, there are side effects of amoxicillin.
+If your child has an allergy to amoxicillin, using it to treat an infection can cause more harm than good.

 Children’s allergies to amoxicillin